Braifz/playing-json-rpc-eth/README.md

-## playing with json-rpc in ethereum network
+## Playing with json-rpc in ethereum network
 doing querys to ethereum using axios and alchemy sdk